ehehehe95/42cursus/netwhat/readme.md

+# Netwhat

+_Summary: This project is an introduction to network problematics_

+# Introduction

+Netwhatwill allow you to discover the network and to learn about its inner workings.
+This will allow you to understand how some things work that you already use in your everyday life.

+# General instructions

+Netwhatis a multiple choice project.
+This project will evaluate your network knowledge.
+You can start by reading network lessons on the internet.
+After that you can use online quizes to test your knowledge.
+Once you’ve done that and you feel that you are ready to pass our quiz, you can go to: netwhat.42.fr.

+# Mandatory part

+- first of all, you should know a few things:

 1. What is an IP address

  An Internet Protocol address is a number assgined to distinguish computers in the network which uses the Internet Protocol for communication.
 There are two versions of IP, IPv4 and IPv6.